 About the author

-Amanda Habermann is a senior staff writer for Sovereign Health.
-A graduate of California Lutheran University, she received her M.S. in clinical psychology with an emphasis in psychiatric rehabilitation.
+Amanda Habermann, graduated from California Lutheran University, she received her M.S. in clinical psychology with an emphasis in psychiatric rehabilitation.
 Her master’s thesis was written on “The effect of parental codependency on elementary school children’s social and emotional development,” and her research has been accepted for poster presentations at the Western Psychological Association.
 She brings to the team her extensive clinical background and skills in psychological testing and assessment, clinical diagnosis, research, and treatment and recovery techniques for patients with mental illness.
 She is a passionate researcher and enjoys staying up to date on the newest topics in the field.
-For more information and other inquiries about this article, contact the author at email@example.com.